Rikthepixel/lightkit/README.md

 # Minkit

-A lightweight component library making use of browser native elements
+A lightweight UI library making use of browser native elements.